-Memory is organized into consecutively numbered byte locations.
+Memory is organized into consecutively-numbered byte locations.
 Four-byte blocks are always accessed regardless of operand size.
-Halfword (16-bit) operands must begin on evennumbered byte locations, and full-word (32-bit) and double word (64-bit) operands must begin on byte locations divisible by four.
+Halfword (16-bit) operands must begin on even-numbered byte locations, and full-word (32-bit) and double word (64-bit) operands must begin on byte locations divisible by four.

-TYPE: 16-bit MOS chips.
+TYPE: 64K-bit MOS chips.
 Current Mode Logic (CML), a fast, low power, low heat technology is used.
 CML has a propagation time of one nanosecond per logic port.
 In addition, the DPS 7 uses a multilayer micropackaging technique that allows 10,000 to 15,000 functions per board.
-The CML technology used is the result of cooperation by CII-HB in Europe, Honeywell in the United States, and the Nippon Electric Company in Japan.
-Micropackaging is the result of research and development work at CII-HB laboratories.
+The CML technology used is the result of cooperation by Bull in transfer rate of 6 million bytes/second on the 7/35 and 7/45, and a transfer rate of 11 million bytes/second on the 7/55 and 7/65.